-Although breast milk is magical, especially for babies that are under weight, I was not able to put her to breast because she would lose weight if exclusively breastfeeding.
-Pumping and bottle feeding was our way of life, and that was just as wonderful.
+Although breast milk is magical, especially for underweight babies, I could not put her to the breast because she would lose weight if exclusively breastfeeding.
+Pumping and bottle feeding was our way of life, which was just as wonderful.

 Again, do not tell a NICU mom to stop worrying.
 Just don’t!